 2. Certification

 Note: Any specific certifications below that reference Part D are not applicable to MAO applicants applying to offer Regular MSAs or Demonstration MSAs because these entities cannot offer Part D under these contracts.
 Entities can offer Part D benefits through a separate standalone Prescription Drug Plan (PDP); however, a separate application is required to offer “800 series” PDPs.

-For new MAO applicants, this appendix, along with the 2011 Medicare Advantage Application and the 2011 Solicitation for Applications for New Medicare Advantage Prescription Drug Plan (MA-PD) Sponsors, if applicable, comprise the entire EGWP application for MAOs.
+Applicant understands that dissemination/disclosure materials for its EGWPs are not subject to the requirements contained in 42 CFR 422.80 or 42 CFR 423.50 to be submitted for review and approval by CMS prior to use.
+Applicant also understands CMS reserves the right to review these materials in the event of beneficiary complaints or for any other reason it determines to ensure the information accurately and adequately informs Medicare beneficiaries about their rights and obligations under the plan.
+(Section 3.14.A.1 of the 2011 Solicitation for New Medicare Advantage Prescription Drug Plan (MA-PD) Sponsors)For new MAO applicants, this appendix, along with the 2011 Medicare Advantage Application and the 2011 Solicitation for Applications for New Medicare Advantage Prescription Drug Plan (MA-PD) Sponsors, if applicable, comprise the entire EGWP application for MAOs.
 All provisions of the 2011 Medicare Advantage Application and the 2011 Solicitation for Applications for New Medicare Advantage Prescription Drug Plan (MA-PD) Sponsors apply to all employer/union-group waiver plan benefit packages offered by MAOs except where the provisions are specifically modified and/or superseded by particular employer/union-only group waiver guidance, including those waivers/modifications set forth below.

 For existing MAOs, this appendix comprises the entire “800 series” EGWP application for